BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 **Chat Endpoint:** `/api/v1/chat` accepts a question and returns retrieved project context.

-### Microsoft Copilot Studio AI Agent, Power Platform Connector, and Safety Behaviour
+### Microsoft Copilot Studio AI Agent, Demo Website Integration, Power Platform Connector, and Safety Behaviour

 The Copilot Studio notebook creates a technical-support-only support agent for the Skin Lesion Platform.
 The agent can explain API usage, image upload steps, probability scores, failed uploads, governance, and medical safety boundaries.
 It must not diagnose, classify, or interpret a user's lesion.

+The Copilot Studio agent is also activated in the live demo website as an embedded technical-support chat experience.
+The agent is scoped to project and platform support only.
+It can explain API usage, image upload requirements, prediction response fields, failed upload troubleshooting, workflow behaviour, governance documents, and safety limitations.

+The agent does not provide medical diagnosis, lesion interpretation, treatment advice, or clinical decision-making.
+Medical questions are refused with a safety-focused redirect to a qualified clinician.

 The updated project notebooks introduce a technical AI agent, Power Automate workflow integration, and supporting artefacts for safer AI-assistant development.
 These are included as portfolio evidence of responsible AI engineering and practical automation integration.
 **AI Agent:** Provides technical support around the platform, API behaviour, upload flow, prediction response format, governance process, and safety limitations.